JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 A script also provides a sense of weight using vibrations, similar to the use in the Slider.

+#### Door (advanced)

+- `ViveGrip_Grabbable`
+- `Rigidbody`
+- `HingeJoint`
+- `FixedJoint`
+- `ViveGrip_JointFactory.LINEAR_DRIVE_MULTIPLIER`

+The door is very similar to the Lever with some important distinctions.
+Instead of the whole object being the grabbable, the handle is grabbable and connected to the hinged body with a fixed joint.

+You may encounter slight jittering due to grip strength as the handle tries to go to your grip but stay attached to the door.
+A script handles the rotation by setting it manually based on the door's hinge rotation.
+Depending on your application, you might also adjust the positional strength of all grips with `ViveGrip_JointFactory.LINEAR_DRIVE_MULTIPLIER` to your preference.

 #### Bubble gun (advanced)

 - `ViveGrip_Grabbable`